JSensebe/jsensebe.github.io/projects/blk-iii-submarine-trainer.md

 - legacy .NET constraints,
 - and code written by multiple contractors with inconsistent styles.

 I cleaned up numerous ad‑hoc systems while preserving compatibility, ensuring the trainer could ship without a full rewrite.
+I also added a sortable, searchable dropdown property drawer for managing the growing list of messages supported by the system.

 ---